rebelsky/sams-assorted-musings-reflections/spring-break-2025.md

 I had a grant review panel.
 I won't say for whom.
 I read nine grant proposals, wrote reviews, and then spent two days discussing the proposals.
 Grant reviewing is serverely undercompensated.
 It used to be that we'd get a free trip to Washington, DC (or at least Virginia), hotel, meals, and $200 per day.
 Now we just get the $200.
 And only on the days we meet.
 Nothing for the time spent reading the proposals.
 If I think back far enough, I recall a time in which we didn't even get the proposals until we arrived at the meeting.
 At least I think we didn't.
 More days.
 More pay.
 And a trip.
 Now?
 Bubkes.
 Or nearly bubkes.
 I estimate that I sent between 30 and 40 hours on the work.
 You can figure out the hourly rate.
 Nonetheless, it's important service to the community.
 I just wish I had the old opportunities to meet and network with other reviewers.
 And to spend some time at museums.
 Oh well.
 Perhaps in the future.
 Perhaps not.

 I reviewed two papers for a conference.
+Oh, crap.
+I didn't.
+I reviewed one of them.
+I still have the other to review and it's 7pm on Sunday.
+At least I've read it already.
+Yay!
+Another impediment to a reasonable bedtime.

 I wrote some recommendation letters.
 I've had more letters to write this year than most.
 One likely factor is that I taught CSC-207, the third course in the CS major, for the past two semesters.
 Students often use CSC-207 to prove that they understand CS [3].